-- Stand straight and confidently.

-- Hold your head up and make eye contact.

-- Never turn your back to the audience.

-- Practise how you will use your hands and ensure your presentation is recorded/delivered from a single position.

-- Do not make the common mistakes of rolling back and forth on your heels, pacing for no reason or playing with your hair as these habits are distracting for the audience.
+- Adopt a confident speaking position. - Engage with your audience e.g. address the camera. - Never turn your back to the audience. - Practise how you will use your hands and ensure your presentation is recorded/delivered from a single position. - Do not make common presentation mistakes, e.g. repetitive movement or playing with your hair as these habits are distracting for the audience.